-- The City of Meridian supports a collaborative, public-private partnership with property owners, ITD, Ada County, Canyon County, adjacent cities and other affected parties to identify a preferred alignment for the future SH16 extension. - The City of Meridian encourages Ada County to adopt the City's access management policy for the future SH16 (from Title 11, Chapter 3, Article H of Meridian's Unified Development Code) pertaining to development within Meridian's Area of Impact that precedes annexation.
+- The City of Meridian supports a collaborative, public-private partnership with property owners, ITD, Ada County, Canyon County, adjacent cities and other affected parties to identify a preferred alignment for the future SH16 extension.
+The City sees itself as a partner in this effort, with the Idaho Transportation Department likely in the lead role once funding for the corridor has been determined. - The City of Meridian encourages Ada County to adopt the City's access management policy for the future SH16 (from Title 11, Chapter 3, Article H of Meridian's Unified Development Code) pertaining to development within Meridian's Area of Impact that precedes annexation.
 This policy states that no access shall be allowed except at specific interchange locations as established by the Idaho Transportation Department.